 From time to time the public may have complaints regarding the behavior of employees.
 The board recognizes that situations may arise in the operation of the school district which are of concern to parents and other members of the school district community.
 While constructive criticism is welcomed, the board desires to support its employees and their actions to free them from unnecessary, spiteful, or negative criticism and complaints that do not offer advice for improvement or change.

-If resolution is not possible by any of the above, individuals may bring their concern to the superintendent [or designee] within 10 school days of their discussion with the principal.
-If there is no resolution or plan for resolution by the superintendent [or designee] within 10 school days of the individual’s discussion with the superintendent [or designee], the individual may ask to have the question or problem placed on the board agenda by submitting a request in writing to the board president or board secretary.
+If there is no resolution or a plan for resolution by the superintendent within 10 school days of the individual’s discussion with the superintendent; the individual may ask to have the question or problem placed on the board agenda by submitting a request in writing to the board president or board secretary.

-It is within the discretion of the board whether to address complaints from members of the school district community and the board will only do so if they are in writing, signed, and the complainant has complied with this policy.
+It is within the discretion of the board whether to address complaints frommembers of the school district community and the board will only do so if the complaints are in writing, signed, and the individual has complied with this policy.
 The board is not obligated to address a complaint and may defer to the decision of the superintendent.
 If the board elects not to address a complaint, the decision of the superintendent shall be final.
 If the board does elect to address a complaint, its decision shall be final.

 Reviewed: 1/11; 12/11; 4/13; 9/14; 8/17